MiSikora/laboratory/library/docs/user-guide.md

 )
 ```

-`sourcedFeatureStorage` delegates persistence mechanism to three different storage and is responsible for coordination of a selected source and a current feature flag option.
+`sourcedFeatureStorage` delegates persistence mechanism to three different storage and is responsible for coordinating a selected source and a current feature flag option.

-One thing that is error-prone is the fact that `sourcedFeatureStorage` relies on strings and source names to use the correct storage.
+One error-prone thing is that `sourcedFeatureStorage` relies on strings and source names to use the correct storage.
 The reason for this is that two different feature flags might share sources partially.

 !!! tip
-    Using [Gradle plugin](gradle-plugin.md) allows you to avoid this issue with generation of a custom `FeatureStorage` that is always up-to-date.
+    Using [Gradle plugin](gradle-plugin.md) allows you to avoid this issue with the generation of a custom `FeatureStorage` that is always up-to-date.

 ```kotlin
 enum class PowerType : Feature<PowerType> {